TheJostler/CheekyKitten/README.md

 |XX|YY| |XX|YY| |XX|YY| |XX|YY|

 I have created a working version of my algorithm using mathmatical arithmatic..
-I am working speed testing a "logical bit manipulation" version of the algorithm which I will include in the "LogicalAlgo" directory.
+I am speed testing a "logical bit manipulation" version of the algorithm which I will include in the "LogicalAlgo" directory.

 Below is an explanation of my Arithmatic algorithm...